russarmst/pishlib/README.md

 ```

 #### mem_greater
-Returns 0 (true) if the total system ram (less that allocated to the GPU) is greater than the supplied parameter, otherwise returns 1 (false).
+Returns 0 (true) if the total system ram (less GPU memory allocated) is greater than the supplied parameter, otherwise returns 1 (false).
 Example:
 ```shell
 if mem_greater 256; then
     echo 'You have more than 256k of total system ram'
 ```

 #### mem_less
-Returns 0 (true) if the total system ram (less that allocated to the GPU) is less than the supplied parameter, otherwise returns 1 (false).
+Returns 0 (true) if the total system ram (less GPU memory allocated) is less than the supplied parameter, otherwise returns 1 (false).
 Example:
 ```shell
 if mem_less 512; then
     echo 'You have less than 512k of total system ram'